 We will focus on using star-trackers in the field and advanced techniques in post.
 Having previous experience with star-trackers and some editing techniques like blendings is a must.

 Having an astromodified camera is not mandatory, but we strongly recommend it.
-The winter part of the Milky Way is very rich in hydrogen alpha regions, and a considerable part of the workshop will be aimed at capturing and editing those beautiful regions.
-You can learn more about where to astro modify your camera below.
+The Winter edge of the Milky Way is very rich in hydrogen alpha regions, and a considerable part of the workshop will be aimed at capturing and editing those beautiful areas of the night sky.
+You can learn more about where to astro convert your camera below.

-If you are just starting out in Milky Way photography, I recommend joining our Death Valley & Alabama Hills photography workshop instead, which is aimed at all levels.
+If you are just starting out in Milky Way photography or you need more Astro experience, I recommend joining our Death Valley & Alabama Hills photography workshop instead, which is aimed at all levels.

 Our Death Valley astrophotography workshop itinerary is flexible, and it will be adjusted according to the weather conditions so you can make the most of this trip.